-Good

 People were encouraged to maintain relationships with relatives and friends.
-Relatives were able to visit at any time and were made to feel very welcome Is the service responsive?
-The Laurels was responsive.
-People had fulfilling lives because they were fully engaged in activities that were meaningful to them.
-Good People's support was personalised and care plans identified the care to be delivered.
+Relatives were able to visit at any time and were made to feel very welcome.

+Is the service responsive?

+Havelock House was not consistently responsive.

+People's support was personalised and care plans identified the care to be delivered.
+However there was a lack of meaningful activities provided to ensure people's social and mental wellbeing was being fully promoted.

 People and visitors were given information about how to raise concerns or to make a complaint.
 Relatives meetings had been introduced to encourage relatives to provide feedback.

 People told us they felt able to talk freely to staff or the management team about their concerns or complaints.

 Is the service well-led?

-The Laurels was well-led.
+Havelock House was well-led.
 The management team promoted a positive culture which demonstrated strong values and a person centred approach.

-Good There were effective systems in place to assure quality and identify any potential improvements to the service being provided.
+There were effective systems in place to assure quality and identify any potential improvements to the service being provided.

 Forums were in place to gain feedback from staff and people.
-Feedback was regularly used to drive improvement.
+Feedback was regularly used to drive improvement. □

+Requires Improvement

-The Laurels Nursing Home
+Havelock House Nursing Home